 Rewards: 2x miles on every dollar spent on eligible purchases made directly with Delta, 1 mile per dollar on all other purchases.

-New cardmember offer: 60,000 Bonus Miles after spending $2,000 in eligible purchases on your new card in your first 3 months and a $50 statement credit after you make a Delta purchase with your new card within your first 3 months.
+New cardmember offer: Earn 30,000 Bonus Miles after you use your new Card to make $1,000 in purchases within your first 3 months and a $50 Statement Credit after you make a Delta purchase with your new Card within your first 3 months.

 Annual fee: $0 for the first year, then $95.